Public Health Preparedness Facts

 Anthrax is a disease found in animals in many places around the world, including the United States.
 The anthrax vaccine is not available commercially except to the military.
 For more information on anthrax, click here.

 Because biological or chemical attacks are unlikely to be announced, military gas masks would have to be worn continuously to be protective.
-For a mask to be effective, it must fit correctly and be worn correctly.
-A mask cannot be worn with facial hair, since an effective seal between the mask and skin cannot be maintained, which makes the mask ineffective.
+For a mask to be effective, it must fit properly and be worn correctly.
+A mask cannot be worn with facial hair as an effective seal between the mask and skin cannot be maintained, making the mask ineffective.
 Additionally, the mask does not protect against skin contact with biological or chemical agents providing no protection against skin absorption.
 A gas mask makes breathing more difficult, increasing the stress on individuals with pre-existing heart or lung problems.
 The design of gas masks reduces the field of vision and makes working more difficult.
 It is, for example, very dangerous to drive while wearing a gas mask.
 Furthermore, since the filters and activated carbon discs need changing after use, it is hard to know how effective a gas mask will be.

 We do not recommend that the public keep antibiotics on hand for use in a terrorist attack.
 There would be time after such an attack to treat large numbers of exposed persons, if necessary.
 The Strategic National Stockpile consists of medical supplies and antibiotics placed strategically around the country.
 These supplies can reach Indiana within hours of a request from the Governor.